alphagov/govuk-developer-docs/source/manual/on-call.html.md

 Developers are drafted on the on-call rota after:

 - they have completed 2 shadow 2nd line shifts
-- they have completed 2 Secondary 2nd line shifts
+- they have completed 2 in-hours Secondary 2nd line shifts

 They will be automatically opted into the rota the same time they join the Primary 2nd line rota.
 If a developer is unable to be rota'd on-call, then they need to request to opt